“Is cold outreach dead?”

 New hires and promotions are great sales triggers.
 Someone has a budget and will be looking to shake things up.
 Just be quick since new buyers spend 70% of their budget in their first 100 days of the new role.

-Other potent triggers might be new funding or new mergers/acquisitions -> these are often the busiest times for people, but it’s still a great time to capture mindshare and get your name in front of them.
+Other potent triggers might be new funding or new mergers/acquisitions.
+These are often the busiest times for people, but they're still a great time to capture mindshare and get your name in front of them.

 Just be unique and valuable while things are noisy.
-It’ll make you stand out.
+You'll stand out.
 Your goal should simply be to create two-way dialogue, allowing you to make the ask for their time after the commotion has died down.

 So, is cold outreach dead?

-Only after you’ve exhausted ALLLLLLLLL of your warmer leads should you embrace the cold.
+Only after you've worked through your warmer leads should you go cold.

 Your access to warm prospect data has never been easier to find.
-For the sake of yourself and the poor cold prospects everywhere in the world, PLEASE reach out to people who might actually want to hear from you 🤠
+Reach out to people who actually want to hear from you.
+Your response rates will thank you.

 Why UserGems